MERLIN: Multi-Stage Curriculum Alignment for Multilingual Encoder-LLM Integration in Cross-Lingual Reasoning: Introduction

 To improve reasoning capabilities for LRLs, the most straightforward approach is to adapt LLMs through continual pre-training~\citep{alves2024tower,ng2025sea,buzaaba2025lugha} or post-training~\citep{ogundepo2025improving}.
-However, these methods often depend on access to in-domain data, which poses a significant challenge for LRLs due to limited data availability.
-Additionally, fine-tuning LLMs---especially those with billions of parameters---incurs substantial computational costs, making these approaches less feasible in resource-constrained settings. \citep{dettmers2023qloraefficientfinetuningquantized,han2024parameterefficientfinetuninglargemodels}.
+However, these methods often depend on access to in-domain data, which is scarce for LRLs due to the lack of annotators, speakers, and linguistic experts.
+Additionally, fine-tuning LLMs---especially those with billions of parameters---incurs substantial computational costs and energy usage, making these approaches less feasible in resource-constrained settings \citep{dettmers2023qloraefficientfinetuningquantized,han2024parameterefficientfinetuninglargemodels}.
 LangBridge \citep {yoon-etal-2024-langbridge} and MindMerger \citep{huang2024mindmergerefficientboostingllm} address this challenge by leveraging rich multilingual representations from an external encoder as input to decoder-only LLMs.
 This design significantly enhances multilingual reasoning capabilities while substantially reducing both data and computational requirements.
-These approaches achieved comparable or even exceeded continual training baseline on the multilingual math reasoning dataset for the evaluated languages \citep{shi2022languagemodelsmultilingualchainofthought}, including some mid-resourced languages (MRLs) such as Swahili\footnote{We refer MRLs as languages with at least one billion monolingual corpus on the web~\citep{kudugunta2023madlad}}.
-Other approaches, such as QAlign~\citep{zhu2024questiontranslationtrainingbetter} and SLAM~\citep{fan2025slamefficientmultilingualreasoning}, focus on \textit{question alignment} where an LLM is first trained to translate questions to English, followed by LoRA fine-tuning.
-However, our empirical experiments show that these approaches cannot effectively generalize to LRLs.

-In this paper, we introduce our Multilingual Embedding-Enhanced Reasoning for Language Integration Network called \textbf{\textsc{Merlin}} (Figure~\ref{fig:mindmerger-ee}), a two-stage framework that integrates insights from model stacking methods with question alignment approaches.
-In the \textit{first stage}, we learn a lightweight mapping layer to align a strong multilingual encoder with a frozen LLM through three successive translation tasks following the principles of curriculum learning from general domain bilingual data, followed by math domain bilingual data, and finally the task data.
-In the \textit{second stage}, we specialize the LLM itself via parameter-efficient fine-tuning while keeping the learned mapping connector fixed.
-This design combines data-efficient supervised training with targeted adaptation of the LLM’s internal representations, yielding tighter encoder–decoder alignment without the cost of full-model retraining.
+On the other hand, curriculum learning---a training paradigm in which models are exposed to data of increasing difficulty---has been shown to improve both convergence speed and final performance \citep{soviany_curriculum_2022} and has been applied in recent works to enhance LLMs reasoning ability \citep{ma-etal-2025-problem}.